 Previous work

 In previous HBP outputs (Diamond et al., 2015b, 2016) we have described the adaptation of our spiking classifier model to the MNIST dataset and its implementations on GPU (via “GeNN”: Yavuz et al., 2016), Spikey neuromorphic and, particularly, the SpiNNaker platform (4-chip , “SPiNN3” board).
 The classifier design takes inspiration from the insect olfactory system (see Diamond et al., 2015a, 2016; Schmuker and Schneider, 2007; Schmuker et al., 2014) by placing a set of “virtual receptors” (VRs) in input space.
 In the model these provide scaled input through the rate coded net activation per VR of a cluster comprising some 30 “receptor” (Poisson spiking) neurons.
-In the work reported, the SPiNN3 board was able to accommodate some 200 of these VR clusters, resulting a 10 digit (classes) classifying model comprising some 12K neurons, 18M synapses, running in real time.
+In the work reported, the SPiNN3 board was able to accommodate some 200 of these VR clusters, resulting in a 10 digit (classes) classifying model comprising some 12K neurons, 18M synapses, and running in real time.

 Scaling up

 Previous work (e.g. Diamond et al., 2016) has shown that this classifier’s performance can be improved by extending the set of receptors in input space.
-On a highly parallel platform, such as the neuromorphic platforms employed here, it is expected that the primary penalty for scaling this kind of high connectivity neural model on conventional hardware, namely quadratically-increased simulation times, can be largely sidestepped through the use of higher capacity hardware.
+On conventional hardware, scaling up the number of neurons in a high connectivity model like our classifier leads to quadratically-increased simulation times.
+On a highly parallel platform, such as the neuromorphic platforms employed here, it is expected that this penalty can be largely sidestepped through the use of higher capacity hardware.
 It is therefore of interest to assess the overall performance and behaviour when the model design is retained but the number of VRs is scaled significantly.

 Large Scale platform

 We employed a scaled up SpiNNaker system , namely the 48-chip , SPiNN5 board.
 This allowed the existing SpiNNaker development to be employed with suitable modifications developed to accommodate issues arising from the expanded scale.
-The initial proposal to employ the Heidelberg “wafer-scale” platform (ref) proved unfeasible in the timescale due to the public unavailability of this platform in time.
+The initial proposal to employ the Heidelberg “wafer-scale” platform (ref) proved unfeasible due to the public unavailability of this platform at the time.

 Results

 Following the implementation of the set of modifications described below, it was possible to scale the model to successfully produce an enhanced classification performance employing some 500VRs (30K neurons, 112M synapses).
-Beyond this point the current Python-based model configuration routines within the SpyNNaker software (“Arbitrary’ release) slowed to a impractical level with model start-up times passing the one hour mark.
+Beyond this point the current Python-based model configuration routines within the SpyNNaker software (“Arbitrary” release) slowed to an impractical level with model start-up times passing the one hour mark.

 Obstacles and solutions